The NEC Group's business is subject to various risks. The principal risks affecting the NEC Group's business are described briefly below.

-In order to prevent the defects of products and services or the unprofitable projects, the NEC Group takes thorough measures to control risks in projects such as system development projects from the beginning of business negotiation, through understanding on customer’s confirmed system requirements or technical difficulties, and quality control measures on hardware and software of which systems consist.
+In order to prevent the defects of products and services or unprofitable projects, the NEC Group takes thorough measures to control risks in projects such as system development projects from the beginning of business negotiation, through understanding of customer's confirmed system requirements or technical difficulties, and quality control measures on hardware and software of which systems consist.
 However, it is difficult to prevent them completely.
-The defects of its products or services or the unprofitable projects could hurt the NEC Group’s business, results of operations and financial condition.
+The defects of its products or services or unprofitable projects could hurt the NEC Group's business, results of operations and financial condition.

-The NEC Group’s manufacturing operations depend on obtaining deliveries of raw materials, components, equipment, and other supplies in a timely manner.
+The NEC Group's manufacturing operations depend on obtaining deliveries of raw materials, components, equipment, and other supplies in a timely manner.
 In some cases, the NEC Group purchases on a just-in-time basis.
 Because the products that the NEC Group purchases are often complex or specialized, it may be difficult for the NEC Group to substitute one supplier for another or one product for another.
 Some products are available only from a limited number of suppliers or a single supplier.
-Although the NEC Group believes that supplies of the raw materials, components, equipment, and other supplies that the NEC Group uses are currently adequate, shortages in critical materials could occur due to an interruption in supply or an increase in industry demand.
-In addition, a financial market disruption could pose liquidity or solvency risks for the NEC Group’s suppliers, which could reduce its sources of supply or disrupt its supply chain.
-The NEC Group’s results of operations would be hurt if it could not obtain adequate delivery of these supplies in a timely manner, or if it had to pay significantly more for them.
+Although the NEC Group believes that supplies of the raw materials, components, equipment, and other supplies that the NEC Group uses are currently adequate, shortages in critical materials could occur due to a delay or an interruption in supply or an increase in industry demand.
+In addition, a financial market disruption could pose liquidity or solvency risks for the NEC Group's suppliers, which could reduce its sources of supply or disrupt its supply chain.
+The NEC Group's results of operations would be hurt if it could not obtain adequate delivery of these supplies in a timely manner, or if it had to pay significantly more for them.
 Reliance on suppliers and industry supply conditions generally involve several risks, including:

 The NEC Group depends on its proprietary technology, and its ability to obtain patents and other intellectual property rights covering its products, services, business models, and design and manufacturing processes.
 The applications for patents and the maintenance of registered patents can be a time and cost consuming process.
 The NEC Group's patents could be challenged, invalidated, or circumvented.
 The fact that the NEC Group holds many patents or other intellectual property rights does not ensure that the rights granted under them will provide competitive advantages to the NEC Group.
 For example, the protection afforded by the NEC Group's intellectual property rights may be undermined by rapid changes in technologies in the industries in which the NEC Group operates.
 Similarly, there can be no assurance that claims allowed on any future patents will be broad enough to protect the NEC Group's technology.
 Effective patent, copyright, and trade secret protection may be unavailable or limited in some countries, and the NEC Group's trade secrets may be vulnerable to disclosure or misappropriation by employees, contractors, and other persons.
 Further, pirated products of inferior quality infringing the NEC Group's intellectual property rights may damage its brand and adversely affect sales of its products.
 Litigation, which could consume financial and management resources, may be necessary to enforce the NEC Group's patents or other intellectual property rights.